FTIALTISLIFE/Servidor-ALTIS/A METTRE SUR LE BUREAU/Bec/README.txt

 Next, place your Bec plugin inside the Plugins directory: ( X:\Path\Bec\Plugins\MyPlugin )

-Example. lets use the ConnectionLimiter as an example. found at www.ibattle.org on the download page you should end up with something like.
+Example. lets use the ConnectionLimiter as an example. found at www.ibattle.org on the download page You should end up with something like.

 X:\Path\Bec\Plugins\ConnectionLimiter
 X:\Path\Bec\Plugins\ConnectionLimiter\__init__.py